Everest Base Camp Trek in June: All You Need to Know for a Memorable Monsoon Adventure

 Rainy season means a lot of mosquitoes.
 In monsoons, stagnant water is a breeding ground for mosquitoes, causing diseases like malaria.

 Thus, to avoid getting sick, wear enough insect repellent to keep yourself covered.
+This is an essential item on your packing list, along with other necessities like a flashlight, portable charger, and antiseptic cream.

 What to wear during Everest Base Camp Trek in June?